FAQs

 • Will my prosthesis be covered by my insurance?

-Insurance coverage for prosthetic services varies widely depending on your policy, age, activity level, and other factors.
-We are in-network with Medicare, Medicaid, and most major insurance providers.
-Our team will research your policy to determine coverage for your specific prosthetic needs.
+Most insurance companies cover prosthetic services, though coverage can vary depending on your insurance type, plan details, age, activity level, and other factors.
+We are in-network with Medicare, Medicaid, and most major insurance providers, and we'll review your policy to help determine coverage for your prosthetic needs, including prosthetic feet in Louisville, KY.
 We also work with Veterans Affairs and Kosair for children.
-If there's any patient responsibility after insurance payment, we'll collaborate with you on a solution.
-Importantly, evaluations and office visits are always free of charge.
+If there's any patient responsibility after your insurance pays, we’ll guide you through it.
+At Louisville Prosthetics, there are never any costs for evaluations or office visits.

 • Do I need a prescription from my physician?